10+ Things to Experience with Your

 - Discussions by the patrons of the Museum

 - Sounds of artist Louise Lawler’s recorded voice in her exhibit, in the West Garden, called “Birdcalls”

-Some of the artwork commands attention while other pieces and exhibitions are more subtle.
-As effortless as some of the pieces seem, they also inspire and empower others.
+Some of the artwork commands attention from the visitors and make an impact while other pieces and exhibitions are more subtle.
+As effortless as some of the pieces seem, they also inspire and are magical in their own right.

 One of my favorite exhibits is Richard Serra’s “Torqued Ellipses”.
 These are large scale steel structures, some of which have openings and allow the viewer to step into the art.

 These steel plates are part of Serra’s investigation into the embodied experience of perception.

 Another favorite installation is by Louise Bourgeois called “Crouching Spider”.
 As you see in the photos, the spider is very large and intimidating, especially for a person that does not like spiders, like me.